bedrix19/windelsis/README.md

 1. **An array of GridPoint objects**: Each GridPoint object should provide `latitude` and `longitude` properties.
 2. **An options object**: This object determines the type of request to be made (e.g., current weather, forecast, or hourly forecast).

-Have to return the weather data in a standarized format in the same order of the original array.
+Have to return the weather data in a standarized format in the same order in which the objects were received (see how openMeteoApiCaller works).

-If `fetch_function` is set to `null`, the library will use the default `openMeteoApiCaller` function, which fetches weather data from the Open-Meteo API which does not need an API key.
+If `fetch_function` is set to `null`, the library will use the default `openMeteoApiCaller` from `apiService.js` function, which fetches weather data from the Open-Meteo API which does not need an API key.

 ### options